kibook/s1kd-tools/s1kd-newdml/README.md

 -p
 Prompts the user for any values left unspecified.

+-q
+Do not report an error when the file already exists.

 -R &lt;NCAGE&gt;
 Specifies a default responsible partner company enterprise code for entries which do not carry this in their ID STATUS section (ICN, COM, DML).